 Don’t just get by; take charge of your health.
-“Men avoid seeing the doctor when sick and put off checkups when well,” says Dr. Courtney Hollowell, men’s health expert and Chairman of Urology for the Cook County Health and Hospitals System.
+“Men avoid seeing the doctor when sick and put off checkups when well,” says Dr. Courtney Hollowell, men’s health expert and Chairman of Urology for the Cook County Health.
 According to Dr. Hollowell, this “if it’s not broke, don’t fix it” line of thinking results in men living sicker and dying younger than women.
 Dr. Hollowell offers these steps men can take today to improve their health and prevent problems down the road:

 - Get regular checkups.
 Regular health exams and tests can help find problems early or before they start, when chances for treatment and cure are better.
 Few of us have ideal levels on all screening tests and this valuable information can put us in a position to begin making meaningful lifestyle changes.
 High cholesterol or increased weight, for example, may drive home the message that it’s time to change your diet and exercise.

 - Get moving.
 Try to get 30 minutes of moderate physical activity on most days of the week.
 Up to 60% of Americans don’t get regular exercise and 25% are, to be blunt, couch potatoes.
 A pedometer can help remind us how much walking we’ve done over the day.
 The minimum daily goal should be 5,000 steps, but shoot for 10,000 steps for maximum benefit.
 Some studies suggest walking 30 minutes a day adds three years to your life, while physical inactivity doubles your risk of heart disease.
 But one thing is certain: any exercise is better than none, regardless of what time of day you do it.
 The best time for you to exercise is when it’s done consistently!